 The Veined Octopus, Amphioctopus marginatus, uses foreign objects for shelter, which is common in octopuses and is not itself considered tool use.
 However the Veined Octopus goes a step further and prepares, manipulates and carries coconut shells up to 20 metres to reassemble its shelter elsewhere.

 Julian and Mark spent more than 500 hours diving in Indonesian waters to observe and film these animals.
 They watched octopuses dig out coconut shells from the ocean floor, empty shells with jets of water, stack two empty shells hollow-side up, and carry the shells in a unique gait they call ‘stilt-walking’.
-This series of actions are among the most complex ever recorded in an octopus.
+This series of actions is among the most complex ever recorded in an octopus.

 The Veined Octopus probably evolved this behaviour using clam shells as shelter.
 However once humans began discarding large numbers of coconut shells, they inadvertently created a steady supply of lightweight octopus tools.